johnsch2015/ELK-build-deployed/README.md

 - Filebeat-7.4.0-amd64.deb, Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat coll
+Filebeat monitors the log files, locations specified regarding traffic.
+Metricbeat collects metric and statistical information.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: